How and Where to Rent Children’s Clothing

 Raising children is filled with milestones, growth spurts and special occasions.
 Their wardrobes need regular updates, especially as they outgrow clothes before they wear out.

-Renting children’s clothing offers a practical, budget-friendly and eco-conscious way to support sustainable brands like Frugi.
-Also read our post on where to buy organic children’s clothing.
+Renting children’s clothing offers a practical, budget-friendly and eco-conscious way to support sustainable children’s fashion brands.

 The Lullaby Trust has safety information on baby clothing (and bedding).
 Mostly to not over-heat (babies control temperature through their head and face).